 The first installation is right at the entrance of the museum.

 Facing the main door, the wall of the reception has become the perfect canvas for a 5 meters wide projection.
 Here we wanted to showcase the full digitalized archive and give the audience a way to select some categories to filter the results.

-Using TouchDesigner we created 12 columns of posters, that continuously rotating show the different images taken from the digital archive.
+Using TouchDesigner we created 12 columns of posters, that continuously rotate, showing the different images taken from the digital archive.
 Four separate touchscreens allow the audience to pick a category and filter the results for each column, so that they can choose what posters to show on the wall.

 In the whole entrance area and corridors, you can also hear a spatialized soundtrack.

-The whole system relies on a main server running TouchDesigner, and 4 NUCs running a simple user interface based on MAX.
-Every communication happens over the network and is managed by TouchDesigner itself, including wake-on-lan for the PCs and the 4 projectors, audio over Dante, and of course the digital archive management and all the graphics elements and transitions.
+The whole system relies on a main server running on TouchDesigner, and 4 NUCs running the user interface to select the column categories, based on MAX.
+Every communication happens over the network and is managed by TouchDesigner itself, including wake-on-lan for the PCs and the 4 projectors, audio over Dante and, of course, the digital archive management and all the graphics elements and transitions.

 There is also a laser, that draws logos and texts above the entrance door.

 The second installation is designed as a way of bringing the poster experience to visually impaired people.

 We duplicated on a touchscreen a famous poster from the movie “Sheltering Sky”, made by the Italian artist Renato Casaro.
 The silhouettes of the characters and the lines of the background are actual different physical surfaces, applied on the monitor screen.
 Through an audio track, people are invited to touch these surfaces and to follow the lines with their hands.
 When touching the different areas of the poster, they get highlighted, and the voice of Renato Casaro himself, the artist that draw the poster, is played, telling a short anecdote about that particular graphic element.